straydogstudio/film_roll/README.md

         $carousel.find('span.resize img').height('').height $banner.height()
 ```

-In this way you can force all elements to be the same height as the element you specify, no matter what their relative sizes.
+Since `film_roll:resizing` is called when the page loads *and* when the page resizes, this forces all images to be the same height as the banner image, no matter what their relative sizes.
 The banner image can adjust itself to the window of the device (using CSS and `max-width: 100%`), and the rest of the images can adjust to it.
 [Google for responsive images to learn more about it](https://www.google.com/search?q=responsive+images+max-width).

 ## Default CSS